 The Shark IQ 2-in-1 is a hybrid robot vacuum/mop.
 Its highly effective Sonic mopping system, along with other features like LIDAR mapping capability as well as support for no-go zones and pin-and-go navigation, make it a pretty full-featured option for the price.
 That said, you'll have to contend with a somewhat unintuitive, unresponsive companion app, as well as below-par maneuverability, and a lack of compatibility with self-emptying base stations.

-The Shark IQ 2-in-1 Robot is okay for use on bare floors.
-It does a decent job of clearing away solid debris.
-It's also very effective when dealing with pet hair, and its long runtime allows it to easily clean large rooms.
+The Shark IQ 2-in-1 Robot is sup-par for use on bare floors.
+Despite offering decent airflow, this vacuum struggles to pick up a lot of debris.
+It provides inadequate performance along walls and in corners, even relative to other robot vacuums with a circular design.
+On the bright side, its long runtime allows it to easily clean large rooms.
 That said, it doesn't do a great job of maneuvering itself, and it's tall enough to get stuck under some lower tables and chairs.

 The Shark IQ 2-in-1 Robot is middling for low-pile carpet.
 While it struggles with fine debris and pet hair embedded in this surface type, it does okay with larger material.
 It can get stuck on loose hazards like rug tassels and drag around some lighter rugs, but it won't have that much trouble climbing onto heavier rugs.
 Its battery life is also more than sufficient for cleaning larger carpeted areas in its more powerful suction modes.
 In terms of user experience, the SharkClean companion app is pretty full-featured but can also be rather buggy, though it is a step in the right direction compared to previous implementations.
 Unfortunately, the vacuum lacks any sort of self-emptying capability.

-The Shark IQ 2-in-1 Robot is an alright choice for cleaning high-pile carpet.
+The Shark IQ 2-in-1 Robot is unremarkable at cleaning high-pile carpet.
 It will struggle to climb onto shag-pile carpeting and has a hard time with pet hair on most types of carpeting, but it does just fine in clearing away solid debris.
-It has a few parts that need to be cleaned periodically, but thankfully, most are pretty easy to access and maintain.
+Again, walls and corners are a pain point.
+It has a few parts that need periodic cleaning, but thankfully, most are pretty easy to access and maintain.
 Recurring costs are on the high end, but this isn't unusual for a robot vacuum.

-The Shark IQ 2-in-1 Robot does a fairly good job cleaning pet hair on bare floors but struggles with it on carpets.
+The Shark IQ 2-in-1 Robot is inadequate at cleaning pet hair.
+Its brushroll tends to push hair further in the carpet rather than lift it away.
 While the manufacturer advertises its brushroll as self-cleaning, pet hair can get wrapped around it.
 Thankfully, the roller is easy to access, so you can cut away any tangled hair without much fuss.
 It's also remarkably quiet, which is good if your pet is sensitive to loud noises.
 Unfortunately, it does a terrible job of sealing in fine allergens.

 There are a few variants of the Shark IQ 2-in-1 Robot, but they only differ in color and in-store availability.
 We tested the UR2410WD variant, and you can see its label here.